 New Clients Without an Onboarding Process in Place

 If you don’t currently have an onboarding system in place, some of the things you may be experiencing could include:

-- You’re forced to babysit the client and chase down the thing you need to complete the project
+- You’re forced to babysit the client and chase down the things you need to complete the project.

-- Clients have tons of questions, you’re drowning in email, and it’s hard to find the dedicated time to you to do the work you were hired for
+- Clients have tons of questions, you’re drowning in email, and it’s hard to find the dedicated time to do the work you were hired to do.

 Without an onboarding system in place, it’s highly likely that you’re running into frustration, obstacles, and even arguments with your clients that are draining your energy, monopolizing your time, and eroding your profits.

-It’s an exhausting, overwhelming, and tough spot to be.
-Luckily, all of that changes when you add a carefully-crafted, well-thought out onboarding system to your business.
+It’s an exhausting, overwhelming, and tough spot to be in.
+Luckily, all of that changes when you add a carefully crafted, well-thought-out onboarding system to your business.